Katikistan/Notes/Networking.md

 Also in Databases, passwords are not stored in plaintext
 - Instead, a Hash of (Password+Salt) is stored – the salt helps guard against Rainbow Tables and dictionary attacks
 ## Integrity
-Another aim is for Alice and Bob to ensure that messages are no altered while in transit.
+Another aim is for Alice and Bob to ensure that messages are not altered while in transit.
 A checksum can be used.

 A checksum is a hash of the message, using a cryptographic hashing algorithm such as SHA-256, SHA-1 or MD5.
 If this is sent along the message, the receiver can generate his own hash and compare.